-D&I Roundtable: Sandra Kerr, Race Equality Director, Business in the Community
+D&I Briefing: Sandra Kerr, Race Equality Director, Business in the Community

 In 2018 the government commissioned the charity Business in the Community (BITC) to research the steps organisations are taking to eliminate the ethnicity pay gap.
 BITC will also be putting forward recommendations valuable to all sectors.
 This has followed the publication of the McGregor-Smith Review into black, Asian and minority ethnic participation and progression in the workplace.